API Documentation

 Videos

-List and create videos:
+List videos:

 GET /api/videos/